 Check in advance that the items you wish to photograph can be copied in this way as, once paid, the fee is non-refundable.

 The ERO has specialist equipment and can make digital and other copies of some items that cannot be photographed with a personal digital camera.
-For more information, see our copying documents page
+For more information, see the Copying Documents page

 Procedures for camera use